stefaniabruma/SocialNetworkApplication/README.md

-This is a Java GUI application that replicates a social network app.
+This is a Java GUI application that simulates a social network app.